Daiwe12/mm_geo_coder_UAT/README.md

   - Urban and rural addresses
   - Address from different regions and states
   - Full and partial address
-  - With and without postal codes
 - Record them in the provided spreadsheet with these columns:
   - `Data Source`
   - `Original Address`
-  - `Expected City`
-  - `Expected State`
   - `Notes`

 - Use trusted sources such as: